LoganJoe/parallelBFS/README.md

 ### Optimization

+#### Atomic operation

+I For data that needs to be accessed simultaneously, atomic operations can avoid the performance overhead of locking.
+I therefore use a large number of atomic operations to reduce overhead. like`__sync_bool_compare_and_swap`, `__sync_fetch_and_add` and `__sync_bool_compare_and_swap`.
+To be menctioned that some atomic operation need to introduce a refercnce instead of a pointer.
+Which can be referneced in https://gcc.gnu.org/onlinedocs/gcc/_005f_005fsync-Builtins.html.

 #### Bitmap
 To store a visited[] in bottom-up bfs, we need a structure to store it efficiently. following the implementation in https://github.com/sbeamer/gapbs, I develop an atomic bitmap to check whether the node are visited or not.
 The core code should be like this:
 ```c++